metehancekic/deep-illusion/README.md

 ## Example Use #

-Firstly, make sure that you added the folder path (i.e .../pythorch-adversarial-attacks/) that includes attacks folder into environment variable PYTHONPATH.
+Firstly, make sure that you've added the folder path (i.e .../pythorch-adversarial-attacks/) that includes attacks folder into environment variable PYTHONPATH.
 You can add following code to ~/.bashrc to permanently add attacks as module or use it on terminal to add attacks to pythonpath temporarily.
 ```bash
 git clone git@github.com:metehancekic/pytorch-adversarial-attacks.git
 export PYTHONPATH="${PYTHONPATH}:.../path_to_attacks/"